Sherin Mathews: Bond Reduced For Adoptive Mom In Case Of Texas 3-Year-Old Found Dead [Video]

 Sini Mathews, the adoptive mother of Sherin Mathews, 3, who was found dead near her Richardson, Texas home, obtained a reduction in her bond during a court hearing Monday.
 Sini was recently arrested and charged with child endangerment in connection with Sherin’s case.

-Sini spent the Thanksgiving holiday in jail but was successful in her quest to have her bond reduced by more than half.
+Sini spent the Thanksgiving holiday in jail, but was successful in her quest to have her bond reduced by more than half.
 According to NBC 5 DFW, Dallas County Criminal District Court Judge Stephanie Fargo dropped the bond from $250,000 to $100,000.
 Along with that reduction, Sini is required to be under house arrest and wear an ankle monitor.

 Because Richardson police argued Sini is a flight risk, Judge Fargo also ordered that she surrender her passport.
-Authorities say that prior to her arrest, Sini approached the family’s pediatrician for her biological daughter’s vaccination records so the girl could travel to India, NBC 5 DFW reports
+Authorities say that prior to her arrest, Sini approached the family’s pediatrician for her biological daughter’s vaccination records so the girl could travel to India, NBC 5 DFW reported.

 Sini is accused of leaving Sherin, 3, alone at home while she and her husband, Wesley Mathews, went out to dinner with their 4-year-old biological daughter.
 The outing reportedly took place on October 6, the night before Sherin was reported missing, according to the Dallas Morning News.